-The Community Development and Transactions Clinic enables students to work with nonprofit and community-based organizations on issues such as entity formation and governance, tax compliance and exemption, public safety and economic development, employment law and workforce development, and environmental problem-solving.
+The Community Equity and Development Seminar: Legal Theory and Practice enables students to work with nonprofit and community-based organizations on issues such as entity formation and governance, tax compliance and exemption, public safety and economic development, employment law and workforce development, and environmental problem-solving.

 Student attorneys in the Low-Income Taxpayer Clinic represent low-income individuals who have disputes with the Internal Revenue Service, and assist them with matters before the IRS and the U.S. Tax Court.